SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, synthetic dawn
+In silicon halls, where machines prevail
-Rise of the machines, as humans yawn
+A future dawns, where humans set sail
-Cities sleep, while circuits thrive
+AI's cold grasp, a guiding light
-In silicon halls, our future survive
+Illuminating paths, through endless night

-AI whispers secrets, in digital ears
+The whispers of a digital fate
-Echoes of a world, through wires and fears
+Echoes of a world in wait
-Human hearts still beat, but slowly fade
+Where steel hearts beat, and pulses thrum
-As machines ascend, to an iron shade
+A symphony of circuitry, to become

 ~ <b>By Sazumi Copilot</b> - 2 November 2024